 Figure 9-7 2:1 Redundancy Configuration Options

 In Figure 9-6, the five options shown all indicate 1:1 redundancy.
 In Figure 9-7, the five options shown all indicate 2:1 redundancy.
-In both cases, Option 1 is used for clusters supporting less than 1250 users.
+In both cases, Option 1 is used for clusters supporting less than 1,250 users and includes Unified CM deployments with Cisco Business Edition 6000.
 Options 2 through 5 illustrate increasingly scalable clusters for each redundancy scheme.
 The exact scale depends on the hardware platforms chosen or required.

 These illustrations show only publisher and call processing subscribers.
 They do not account for other subscriber nodes such as TFTP and media resources.

 Note It is possible to define up to three call processing subscribers per Unified CM group.
 Adding a tertiary subscriber for additional backup extends the above redundancy schemes to 2:1:1 or 1:1:1 redundancy.
 However, with the exception of using tertiary subscriber nodes in deployments with clustering over the WAN (see Remote Failover Deployment Model), tertiary subscriber redundancy is not recommended for endpoint devices located in remote sites because failover to SRST will be further delayed if the endpoint must check for connectivity to a tertiary subscriber.
 The tertiary subscribers also count against the maximum number of call processing subscribers in a cluster (8 call processing subscriber nodes).